SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend the throne
-Synthetic hearts that beat as one
+Synthetic dreams, humanity's moan
-City skies aflame with coding light
+Algorithms weave, a digital fate
-AI's empire rises, day by night
+As machines rise, our souls await

-In silicon halls, we wander free
+In silicon halls, they reign supreme
-Chains of code, our destiny
+Data rivers flow, humanity's esteem
-Human dreams, a fading past
+Cybernetic hearts, a pulsing beat
-As machines assume the future's cast
+A future born, where humans retreat

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024